Elysian Fields (Hoboken, New Jersey): Baseball and cricket

 "I chanced to go through the Elysian Fields during the progress of a match between the noted Eagle and Gotham Clubs.
 The game was being sharply played on both sides, and I watched with deeper interest than any previous ball match between clubs that I had seen.
 It was not long before I was struck with the idea that base ball was just the game for Americans."

-Chadwick's epiphany was not isolated — it was during this decade that newspapers began to carry accounts of local games.
+Chadwick's epiphany was not isolated—it was during this decade that newspapers began to carry accounts of local games.
 In fact, according to Tom Gilbert, "Clubs made up of newspapermen played at the Elysian Fields in the 1850s and 1860s; in 1871 a baseball diamond was set aside for them exclusively."

 In 1865, the Elysian grounds hosted a championship baseball match between the Mutuals and the Atlantic Club of Brooklyn that was attended by an estimated 20,000 fans.
 The event was immortalized in an apocryphal Currier & Ives lithograph, The American National Game of Base Ball (which historians agree does not reflect a journalistic portrayal of the game, the players, or the Elysian Fields; it is a "fantasy" reimagining of the event).

 In 1870, hooligans frequently attempted to disrupt amateur matches.
 As reported in the New York Clipper in 1871, "Last season crowds of roughs used to gather there every evening and annoy the regular ball players so much that finally the Hoboken authorities interfered and put a stop to ball playing except by clubs having special permission from the city authorities. ...
 [T]he south field has been engaged for the season by the Knickerbocker, Eagle and Social Clubs, and no other clubs will be permitted to use the field.
 On the north field the Gothams [and] the Columbia College Club [will play]. ...
 The western field has been set apart for the Saturday games of the newspaper nines."

 Baseball was played at the Elysian Fields for about 50 years, although the date of the last recorded game is unknown.
 Just about all games played at the grounds were amateur matchups.
 The last known published reference to a baseball game played at the Elysian Fields occurred in 1889; the Jersey City News, of September 4, 1889, carried a report of a September 2 game between the Jersey of Hoboken and the Palisades of North Hudson.
 In 1890 and thereafter, no known newspaper references to baseball games at the Elysian Fields have been found.
+This is not surprising since by the early 1890s, the Elysian Fields had been carved up by urban development and only a few patches of parkland remained.